Core Course Checklists

-Two courses that are specifically designed to develop these skills – Honors Composition, and Logic – complement the work of the Humanities courses and prepare students to utilize these skills not only in the rest of their college curriculum but also in future graduate studies
+A course on rhetoric, specifically designed to develop these skills, and combining skills taught by an English professor and a Philosophy professor, complement the work of the Humanities courses and prepare students to utilize these skills not only in the rest of their college curriculum but also in future graduate studies.

 The research seminar is another exciting feature of the program iwhich is offered in the Junior year.
 The series focuses on exploring different types of research and developing a research proposal.
 The culmination of the program is the completion of an independent research project in Senior year, undertaken with a faculty mentor.
 While challenging students to formulate and defend a research thesis, this year of intensive scholarly endeavor is an excellent prelude to the rigors of graduate study.

 Through specially designed Honors offerings, the program seeks to develop an appreciation and understanding of the inter-relatedness of knowledge and culture by providing a wide range of interdisciplinary courses and opportunities to study abroad.